jonashjaeger/jonashjaeger.github.io/_pages/about.md

 I received both my bachelor's and master's degrees in prehistoric archaeology from the University of Copenhagen.
 For my bachelor's thesis, I did an old-school Mesolithic settlement analysis while my master's thesis was on ZooMS analyses of Swedish ovicaprine remains.
 Apart from this I also spent my years as an undergrad delving into areas such as zooarchaeology, biological anthropology, palaeoanthropology, experimental and funerary archaeology as well as forensic archaeology before I finally found my niche within palaeoproteomics and biomolecular archaeology.

 These days I live in the quiet countryside of Northwestern Zealand in a small house with my wife (who is also an archaeologist), our son, Eske, our Finnish Lapphund, Jukka, our four chickens and four goats.
 In what little spare time I have left I enjoy spending time in nature with my family either hiking or kayaking, camping, mountain biking, rock climbing, hunting or fishing.

+--

+The horrors persist but so do I,

+~ Jonas Holm Jæger